Skip to main content

 refreshOnSave Interaction

-When using branched documents with refreshOnSave set to false, be aware of two behaviors:
+When using branched documents with the sheet configuration property refreshOnSave set to false, be aware of two behaviors:

 • A “Discard changes” popup may appear when navigating away, even though changes were saved successfully.
 This is a known side effect of the non-refresh mode.